X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ### 4.4.3 Import from JSON/CSV

-Unreal Data Table can be imported from a JSON file or a CSV file.
+Unreal Data Tables can be imported from a JSON file or a CSV file.
 We highly recommend using JSON instead of CSV files.
-Create a new JSON file with the following structure :
+Create a new JSON file with the following structure:

 ![](./images/Geppetto_Phonemes_DataTable_image_9.png)